QMENTA/1000-brains-challenge/README.md

 <img src="assets/getting_started.png" alt="Getting started material" style="display: block; margin-left: auto; margin-right: auto; width: 50%">

-- **Ground-truth age and AD labels**: once the challenge is over the ground-truth age of the subjects in the test set, as well as the ground-truth labels of the Alzheimer's disease subjects in the train and test set will be made public in the `test` folder.

 ## Preparing the Python environment

 _NOTE_: _The Jupyter notebooks in this repository have been written and tested with **Python 2.7**.
-Our libraries will soon support the latest versions of Python, however their compatibility is not guaranteed as of now._
+Our libraries will soon support the latest versions of Python, however their compatibility is **not guaranteed** as of now._

 At QMENTA we extensively use Conda for managing Python packages and environments.
 It is especially useful because it allows having different environments with different Python versions without needing to change to another environment management system.